 The number and importance of assets touched by the vulnerabilities

-If a vulnerability affects many different assets, particularly those involved in mission-critical processes, this may indicate that you need to address it immediately and comprehensively.
+If a vulnerability affects many different assets, particularly those involved in mission-critical processes, this may indicate that priority should be given to addressing that specific vulnerability immediately and comprehensively.
 On the other hand, if the scanner finds multiple vulnerabilities in infrastructures running less critical applications accessed only by a few users, they may not have to be addressed as aggressively.
 Triage should be performed based on the new knowledge acquired through the assessment process.

 Available security technologies